Faq

 What is your professional training and experience?

 I graduated from Brown Univeristy, earning a B.A. with honors in Religious Studies.
-I then attended the California Institue of Integral Studies in Aan Francisco, CA where I was awarded both my Masters in Clinical Psychology and my Psy.D.
+I then attended the California Institue of Integral Studies in San Francisco, CA where I was awarded both my Masters in Clinical Psychology and my Psy.D.
 (Doctor of Psychology) in Clinical Psychology.

 My dissertation focused on mother-daughter relationships and the impact of patriarchy on these relational dynamics as well as some of the psychopathology that can develop as a result.